 The simplicity of this new system explains our company’s explosive popularity.
 But the elegance of PourMyBeer involves a true understanding of the modern era.
 Goodman has harnessed the availability of basic technology and paired the fruits of our age with the desires of contemporary people.

-Self Serve Beer and Its Widespread Appeal
+Self-serve Beer and Its Widespread Appeal

 The Origin of the Inspiration

-Self serve beer takes the complexity of a bar experience and reduces it to its elemental parts: a glass and a tap.
+Self-pour beer takes the complexity of a bar experience and reduces it to its elemental parts: a glass and a tap.
 Getting a beer has never been easier.
 And it’s all thanks to a subtle epiphany experienced by a man at a bar.

-One evening at a Baltimore sports bar, Josh Goodman sat at table with an empty glass.
+One evening at a Baltimore sports bar, Josh Goodman sat at the table with an empty glass.
 The Orioles game hadn’t come on yet.
 Goodman and his friends had planned on having a few pre-game beers, and they had just finished their drinks.

 Nothing seemed unusual about the bar.
 Busy servers brushed past customers.
 The bar staff rushed to make drinks while recording a hectic stream of orders.
 The scene was overwhelmingly familiar, as was Goodman’s empty glass.

-The bar was packed with thirsty beer drinkers ready for game night, and the staff couldn’t get beer out to customers fast enough.
+The bar was packed with thirsty beer drinkers ready for game night, and the staff couldn’t get beers out to customers fast enough.
 Goodman recalled, “We just couldn’t get another beer served to us quickly.”
 Waiting around for a refill, Goodman had time to think about the situation.
 Surely he wasn’t alone in his frustration.
 There was something wrong with the system — it simply wasn’t working.